-Our College crest represents the following: -
+Our College crest represents the following:

-The Cross is the symbol of Christ and Catholicity.

-The Rose is the flower of Mary and the rose garden planted

-by the Mercy Nuns over 80 years ago.

-The Hands are Praying Hands and Hands of Service.

-The two yellow circles symbolise St Mary's & Sacred Heart amalgamating in 1988.

-Our Motto: Asking for Jesus to Protect and Care for Us.

-Blue and Gold: are the colours of our College Uniform.
+The Cross is the symbol of Christ and Catholicity The Rose is the flower of Mary and the rose garden planted by the Mercy Nuns over 120 years ago The Hands are 'Praying Hands and Hands of Service' The two yellow circles symbolise the two schools amalgamating in 1988 Our motto: Asking for Jesus to Protect and Care for Us Blue and Gold: are the colours of our uniform

+Our 2022 College Theme

+Loving God Bless St Mary's College.
+Challenge us to be faithful to the spirit of Catherine McAuley and St Anthony of Padua.
+Inspire us to 'act with courage and be strong in our faith' to live the Gospel message of Jesus Christ.
+Amen

+Act with courage, be strong in your faith